Category Do This

 Here’s a quiet little video summary I made of a fabulous two week trip in Morocco in April 2015.
 I tried to capture the sights, sounds and incomparable experiences of all of Morocco.
 Marrakesh, the High Atlas Mountains, the desert oasis of Skoura and camping in the Sahara.
 If you want more detailed information of all the sights in this video, check out the Morocco page on my website.
 Lots of great pictures, information, maps and links to other resources to help you plan your trip.
 Of course, if you have any questions, feel free to comment below.

-CHARTER YOUR OWN BOAT AND SAIL THE COAST OF CROATIA
+CHARTER A SAILBOAT ALONG THE COAST OF CROATIA

 Continue reading…